kpanesar88/fitness-watch-arduino/README.md

 3. **Distance Mode:** Shows the distance traveled in both kilometers and miles.
 4. **Time & Date Mode:** Displays the current date and time.
 5. **Welcome & Information Mode:** Displays a welcome message and project details.

 Switch between modes by pressing the button.

-## Code Explanation

-- **Step Counting:** The accelerometer's X-axis values are used to detect when a step is made based on a defined threshold.
-- **Calorie Calculation:** Based on the average number of calories burned per step.
-- **Distance Calculation:** Uses the average step distance to calculate the total distance traveled in both kilometers and miles.
-- **RTC Integration:** Retrieves and displays the current date and time from the DS3231 RTC module.

 ## Future Enhancements

 1. **Temperature Sensor Integration:** Add a temperature sensor (like DHT11 or DS18B20) to measure and display real-time temperature data alongside other fitness metrics.